UFC Fight Night: Sandhagen vs. Figueiredo: Predictions & Analysis

 A few statistical edges stand out.
 Rodriguez throws significantly more leather — a 1.9 sig. strike per minute gap.
 Ponzinibbio is far more active with takedowns, averaging 0.4 more per 15 minutes.
 Ponzinibbio has tighter striking defense, making opponents miss more often.

-The Pick: Daniel Rodriguez over Santiago Ponzinibbio.
+The Pick: Santiago Ponzinibbio over Daniel Rodriguez.
 This is essentially a pick'em.
-The model nudges toward Rodriguez at 50%, but there's almost nothing separating these two.
+The model nudges toward Ponzinibbio at 50%, but there's almost nothing separating these two.
+Notably, the betting market has Rodriguez at 43% implied while our model sees 50% — a 6-point disagreement that could signal value.

 Montel Jackson vs Daniel Marcos

-There's a real Elo separation here: Jackson at 1448 versus Marcos at 1352.
-That 97-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Jackson at 1538 versus Marcos at 1452.
+That 85-point gap typically reflects a meaningful difference in recent quality of competition and results.
 Jackson rides a 6-fight win streak into this one.

 A few statistical edges stand out.
 Marcos throws significantly more leather — a 3.2 sig. strike per minute gap.
 Jackson is far more active with takedowns, averaging 0.9 more per 15 minutes.
 Jackson has tighter striking defense, making opponents miss more often.